sciZer0/7/v/README.md

 <h1 align="center">Hypotheses, Ideas</h1>

 * A Lot of Room To Improve
-* New Consensus Mechanism or Extremely-Efficient True-Decentralization
+* New Approach to Consensus Mechanism or Extremely-Efficient True-Decentralization

 ## A Lot of Room To Improve